neil7057/all-about-autism/README.md

         * Message (required, type=textarea), maximum 280 characters.
     * Muted Text will be used as hints or for assurance on certain fields.
 This will be adjusted, if necessary, for WCAG compliance.
     * This will allow a user to contact me if they have any queries about Autism or give any feedback on the site.
-    * A popup modal confirms when a successful email has been sent using teh emailJS service and gmail.
+    * A popup modal confirms when a successful email has been sent using the emailJS service and gmail.
     * If the message send fails then an alternative popup message is displayed.
     <br>
     <details><summary>Contact Page</summary>